Google GCP-AGWA Certification Exam Syllabus

 - Creating features to add specific details to resources (e.g., capacity, whiteboard, wheelchair accessible).

-Managing core Workspace services (20% of the exam)
+Managing core Workspace services (~23% of the exam)

 Configuring Gmail.
 Considerations include: - Configuring MX records for email routing.

-- Configuring basic mail routing scenarios for split and dual delivery.
+- Configuring basic mail routing scenarios.

 - Using content compliance rules to filter and route emails based on their content.